-Rare Golden Walters koru painting fetches over $600k at auction
+Rare Gordon Walters koru painting fetches over $600,000 at auction

 • Deal of the century: If it's too good to be true . . .

-Measuring at 1220mm x 943mm, the 1977 artwork has been held by a private collector in Auckland for the last 20 years.
+Measuring at 1220mm by 943mm, the 1977 artwork has been held by a private collector in Auckland for the past 20 years.

-It was a successful evening for Art+Object, selling around $1.4m in contemporary NZ art.
+It was a successful evening for Art+Object, selling about $1.4 million worth of contemporary New Zealand art.